kcl-lang/kcl-lang.io/docs/user_docs/guides/package-management/2-installation.md

 USAGE:
    kpm  <command> [arguments]...

-VERSION:
-   v0.0.1

 COMMANDS:
-   init     initialize new module in current directory add      add new dependancy pkg      package a kcl package into tar run      compile kcl package. help, h  Shows a list of commands or help for one command
+   init      initialize new module in current directory add       add new dependancy pkg       package a kcl package into tar metadata  output the resolved dependencies of a package run       compile kcl package. login     login to a registry logout    logout from a registry push      push kcl package to OCI registry. pull      pull kcl package from OCI registry. help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help
-   --version, -v  print the version
 ```